grippy/automate/README.md

 # Automate

-Automate is a Deno "framework" and simple package manager for automating things with TypeScript.
+Automate is a [Deno](https://deno.land/) "framework" and simple package installer for automating things with TypeScript.

 To accomplish this, you create `providers` and `recipes`.
 A provider operates on input and optionally can return output.
 A provider may make API calls, read/write files, work with secrets, build/deploy code, call other CLI programs, you name it.
 Providers expose their functionality as class instances which are wrapped as CLI programs.

 Recipes construct templated steps for running provider commands.
+(How this works is still TBD).

 Both providers and recipes are written as Automate "packages" to make code reuse easy.